BiodiversityDataScienceCorp/Instructional-Pedagogy/1-3-memory-load.md

 **Exercise** This website implements a short test of working memory:
 [https://miku.github.io/activememory/](https://miku.github.io/activememory/).
-Take the test and if you are comfortable, share your answer in the collaborative document.
+Take the test and, if you are comfortable, share your answer in the collaborative document.

 ## Strategies for memory management